Gabriel-Mwenga-Nguli/creme-collections/src/FIRESTORE_RULES.md

 ---

 After you publish these rules, refresh your application page.
-The error should be resolved, and your products and promotions will now be displayed correctly.
+The error should be resolved, and your products, promotions, and user profile data will be displayed correctly.